This post may contain Affiliate Links. Please see my Disclaimer for more details.

 A few people asked me about creating something for breakfast for the show and I instantly thought about this sandwich.

-Hot sausage is made with ground meat, salt, garlic powder, soy cereal (for binding) and a liberal amount of red chili pepper flakes; it comes in two forms a pork link and a beef patty.
-Personally, I’ve always found cooking the link to be messy and an uneven cooking on the casing once the sausage is completely cooked.
+Hot sausage is made with ground meat, salt, garlic powder, soy cereal (for binding), and a liberal amount of red chili pepper flakes; it comes in two forms a pork link and a beef patty.
+Personally, I've always found cooking the link to be messy and uneven cooking on the casing once the sausage is completely cooked.
 The patty cooks even and always provide a wonderful texture to your sandwich.
 This is why I always choose a patty for my hot sausage po-boys.

-I originally wasn’t going to do a sandwich however, I kicked it up by making a hot sausage and biscuit breakfast casserole.
+I originally wasn't going to do a sandwich however, I kicked it up by making a hot sausage and biscuit breakfast casserole.
 I love a good biscuit!
 This dish taste like the ultimate biscuit sandwich.
-You pour everything in one dish, bake for 20-30 minutes and you will be in food heaven 5 minutes later.
+You pour everything into one dish, bake for 20-30 minutes and you will be in food heaven 5 minutes later.

 First, I made my biscuit dough and rolled it out then cut it into ¼-½ inch bite-size pieces.
 Then I focused on my filling.